Olive Garden Chicken Gnocchi Soup

 Instructions

-2 Tablespoons Olive oil, 8 Tbs. unsalted butter, 1 large yellow onion, 2 large carrots, 2 celery sticks, 6 cloves garlic
+1/2 cup unsalted butter, 1 large yellow onion, 3 large carrots, 2 celery sticks, 6 garlic cloves

 Mirepoix in a large Dutch oven pot.

-• Sprinkle all-purpose flour over the veggies.
+• Sprinkle flour over the veggies.
 Mix to combine and cook for about 5 minutes.
+It will thicken and feel stiff.
+That's normal.

 Mirepoix in a large Dutch oven pot.

 • Slowly add the water and half and half.
-Cover over medium-high heat and bring to a rolling boil, then add Better Than Bouillon, cooked chicken breast, uncooked gnocchi and chopped spinach.
-Feel free to substitute the gnocchi for diced potatoes.
+Cover over medium-high heat and bring to a rolling boil, then add Better Than Bouillon and cooked chicken breast.

-16 ounces potato gnocchi uncooked, 2 large chicken breasts cooked and shredded, 8 cups water, 3 cups half and half, 2 cups fresh spinach, 6 ounces Better Than Bouillon Organic Chicken Base
+2 large chicken breasts, 6 cups water, 2 cups half and half, 3 Tablespoons Better Than Bouillon Organic Chicken Base

 A large measuring cup adding half and half to a large Dutch oven pot of soup.

-• Turn down to medium heat for a slow simmer and cook for about 20-25 minutes until the gnocchi floats to the top (or the potatoes are easily pierced with a fork) and the spinach is wilted and cooked down.
+• Turn down to medium heat for a slow simmer and cook for about 20-25 minutes.
+Then, add gnocchi and spinach and cook until it floats to the top (or the potatoes are easily pierced with a fork) and the spinach is wilted and cooked down.

 Pouring chopped, fresh spinach into a large Dutch oven pot of soup.